jorgerebe/f1-strategy-optimization/README.md

 # F1 Race Strategy Optimization with Deep Reinforcement Learning

-This project consists of a reinforcement learning agent that optimises race strategy decisions, improving average finish position by 3.2 places in 1000 simulated races compared to results using real-world past strategies.
+This project consists of a reinforcement learning agent that optimizes race strategy decisions, improving average finish position by 3.2 places in 1000 simulated races compared to results using real-world past strategies.
 In order to train the agent, an F1 race simulator has been built in Python.
 The agent learned by interacting in races with other drivers that used real strategies used in past Grands Prix.

-## Overview

 ## F1 Races Simulator

-The agent needs to interact with an environment in order to learn to optimise the race strategy for a driver.
+The agent needs to interact with an environment in order to learn to optimize the race strategy for a driver.
 That environment is a discretised F1 races simulator, built with Python.
-In a race, there are be *n\_laps* laps and _T_ timesteps, numbered from 0 to *n_laps - 1*.
+In a race, there are *n\_laps* laps and _T_ timesteps, numbered from 0 to *n_laps - 1*.

 ### State